Introduction #

 Quaternion description of a rigid body #

-We will represent the orientation of the rigid body with a unit quaternion:
+We will represent the orientation of the rigid body with a unit quaternion representing the rotation taking the body to that position:

 q=(cos(θ/2),sin(θ/2)u^).q=\left(\cos(\theta/2),\sin(\theta/2)\hat{u}\right).

-As well as the position, we need the velocity.
+We also need to represent the rate of change of orientation.
 This is a tangent vector at qq.
 Let q(t)q(t) be a curve on the sphere, then

 q(t)q(t)=1.q(t)^*q(t)=1.